 3. Final sort

-Sort these habits into helpful or not helpful.
+Sort these practices into helpful or not helpful for hedging.

 Get Feedback